putztzu/testweb/index.md

 Now that your repo is connected to the gh-pages branch and is completely empty, you can install your Jekyll bootstrap(a functional minimal website with full file layout and scripting support)

-*NOTE:* On openSUSE and possibly other distros, different versions of jekyll may be installed.
-If the "jekyll" command doesn not work immediately, then the binary name may have been modified to reflect the version.
+** NOTE:** On openSUSE and possibly other distros, different versions of jekyll may be installed.
+If the "jekyll" command does not work immediately, then the binary name may have been modified to reflect the version.
 To determine the binary name, run the following command and use the result in place of the generic "jekyll" from now forward.

 ``` ls /usr/bin/jekyll* ```